Aphasic Archaeology in the Temporal Landscape

 The work was conceived and constructed during the weeks just after a brain surgery (January 28th, 2019), affecting functions in the temporal lobe and producing acoustic-mnestic aphasia.

 Before being struck by aphasia the artist was interrogating archaeological methods and conducting research about landscape toxicity and remediation.
 Thus, through broken language, the artist attempted to understand:

 The landscape archaeologist—beyond tracing architecture or finding artifact—examines the smallest sample of earth to find out how human populations utilized vast landscapes.

 Acoustic-mnestic aphasia, resulting from lesions in the left temporal lobe, marked by difficulty in remembering words and reproducing long sentences.

 Landscapes, like bodies, have thresholds of utilization.
-How well are we able to read the signs?
+How well are we able to read the symptoms and signs?
 How well-equipped are we to discern between treating symptoms and remediating?